 - A very low conversion rate on the website

-The reasons for the so-called pain points can be manifold — and a chatbot It is not a panacea, but through smart automation, it is usually an attractive option for preventing or resolving problems.
+The causes of so-called pain points can be numerous — and while a chatbot is not a cure-all, it is usually an appealing option for preventing or resolving problems thanks to smart automation.

 Specific objectives when using a chatbot could therefore be: